schellenberg/computerscience20/_sources/Review/Python.rst

     :answer_a: Output a
     :answer_b: Output b
     :answer_c: Output c
+    :answer_d: Output d
-    :answer_d: It will cause an error because every if must have an else clause.
+    :answer_e: It will cause an error because every if must have an else clause.
     :correct: d
     :feedback_a: Try again.
 Remember that any number of consecutive if statements can evaluate to True.
     :feedback_b: Try again.
 Remember that any number of consecutive if statements can evaluate to True.
     :feedback_c: Try again.
 It's less than 100!
     :feedback_d: Great!
+    :feedback_e: Try again.
+An if statement does not require an else!

     What does the following code print?